 - Late fees for Children’s materials are $0.10 per day up to a maximum of $6.00

 - Late fees for Adult and YA materials are $0.20 per day up to a maximum of $10.00

 - Account will be blocked when patrons owe $10.00 or more in library fees.

 If you think that you have received a notice or been billed in error, please contact the Circulation desk for assistance.

 If patrons lose or damage any library materials they must pay the replacement cost.
 For most materials, this amount will reflect the original retail value.
 For older materials with no price listed in the system, staff will charge the standard out-of-print fee (see “Fee Schedule”.)

-The patron may personally replace items that are from one of the adult collections.
-Patrons should check with the library first before buying replacement copies.
+The patron can personally replace items that are from one of the adult collections.
+However, patrons should check with the library first before buying replacement copies.
 The replacement must be new and have the same ISBN as the lost or damaged item.
 The circulation department reserves the right to reject the replacement bought by the patron if it does not meet the library’s standards.
 Patrons who choose to pay by bringing in a replacement copy must also pay a $5.00 processing fee.
-Staff must manually bill the patron for this charge.
+Staff will manually bill the patron for this charge.